Towards Observability for Production Machine Learning Pipelines: System

-For \mltrace{} to be as light as possible, we only require users to interact with the \texttt{Component} abstraction. \texttt{CR}s and \texttt{IOPointer}s are created at component runtime, as demonstrated later in this section.
+For \mltrace{} to be as light as possible, we only require users to interact with the \texttt{Component} abstraction. \texttt{CR}s and \texttt{IOPointer}s are created at component runtime via decorators on functions that represent component execution (e.g., the function that preprocesses data). }